Maxnor899/small-audio-toolkit/README.md

 ## Key Principles

+The tool intentionally separates measurable signal properties from any semantic interpretation.
+Documentation follows the same principle.

 - **Configuration-driven**: All analyses are declared in an external configuration file
 - **No interpretation**: The system only extracts, measures, compares and reports measurable properties
 - **Multi-channel preservation**: Spatial and inter-channel information is preserved throughout analysis